Food Poisoning Lawyers in Salt Lake City

-Product manufacturers, employers, restaurants, food manufacturers, growers, distributors, and handlers all have a legal obligation to take all reasonable measures to protect consumers against the dangers of food poisoning.
+Product manufacturers, restaurants, food manufacturers, growers, distributors, and handlers all have a legal obligation to take all reasonable measures to protect consumers against the dangers of food poisoning.
 When this doesn’t happen, victims are entitled to take legal action, and our Salt Lake City food poisoning attorneys can help.

 Common symptoms of food poisoning include:

 According to reports from the Center for Disease Control (CDC), there are more than 48 million cases of foodborne illness reported every year, the most serious of which result in hospitalization (128,000) and/or death (3,000).
 The most severe consequences of foodborne pathogens include: